2005-2011 Toyota Tacoma DoubleCab

 Installing an aftermarket stereo will make your factory system sound better, plus it's a great way to add new features like iPod® control or HD Radio™ reception.
 You’ll need a dash kit to install a DIN (2" tall) or double-DIN (4" tall) radio, and kits are available in gray or black.
 You'll have to remove the display from your dash and reinstall it in the Toyota kit.

 You'll also need a wiring harness that allows you to install a new stereo without having to cut into the factory wires.
-(Crutchfield includes the dash kit and harness needed for this installation free with most orders, along with our step-by-step instructions for your Tacoma.)
+Crutchfield will give you a very nice discount on the dash kit and harness needed for this installation with most orders.
+Our step-by-step Crutchfield MasterSheet™ instructions for your Tacoma are free with your order.

 If you want to keep the factory look, you’ll find it easy to add additional features to the Toyota radio.
 You can add an adapter that lets you control your iPod® with the Toyota radio (and your steering wheel audio controls).
 Adapters are also available for adding Bluetooth or satellite radio to your Toyota radio.
 You can build a full system around the factory radio with new speakers, amplifiers, and subwoofers, but an aftermarket stereo will give you a cleaner sound that will make these upgrades sound even better.